yrsong15/CellSociety/doc/DESIGN.md

 	+ Each subclass will have a function (stateOfSatisfaction(...) that, given its surrounding neighbors as parameters, will return a value specifying whether or not it is satisfied with its state.
 If the cell is an edge cell, the neighbor parameters that are over the edge boundary should simply be passed in as null.
 Before it returns whether or not it is satisfied, it will also update its own knowledge about whether or not it was satisfied with its last position, or the last information it was given about its neighbors.
 	+ Each subclass	will also have its own algorithm of movement or reaction to a certain state, so each subclass also needs to implement a move function that decides where to move on the grid.
 The move function will be passed the result of the getEmptySpaces() function in the grid template so that each species can make its decision about where to move based on its own specific algorithm but still without gaining access to the entire grid itself.
+	+ Each species should also know it's current location on the grid.

 + **Use Cases**
 	1. Game engine class would call stateOfSatisfaction(...) on the species subclass, which would update the state of the cell in addition to returning a value about whether it is satisfied.
 If the result is false, it would also call .move() on the species subclass while passing the open cells in the grid as a parameter.
 However, since the game of life simulation does not require movement to another cell but rather just the switching of a live/dead state, nothing would happen in this .move() function as implemented in the species subclass.